gunjkarpushkar/Finance/README.md

 ## Project Overview

-FinAdvisor leverages advanced AI and machine learning technologies to provide personalized financial advice tailored to individual user profiles.
+Money Tree  leverages advanced AI and machine learning technologies to provide personalized financial advice tailored to individual user profiles.
 This application analyzes a person’s financial data such as expenses, savings, and income to offer customized recommendations for budgeting, saving, investing, and managing debt.

 ## Vision Statement